gadget-framework/gadget-course/introduction.md

 trivial in this setting, both in terms of available data and more importantly computation time.
-A fullblown Atlantis model will generally take a substantial time for a single simulation and as such not obvious how one would obtain an ``optimal'' fit in a statistical sense.
+A fullblown Atlantis model will generally take a substantial time for a single simulation and as such not obvious how one would obtain an "optimal" fit in a statistical sense.
 That said, these types of model can provide valuable insight into how an ecosystems would behave.
 In particular one could study certain performance metrics, such as ecosystem indicators [as